mayamerch/CSC207-design-project/phase2/src/README.txt

 and then log out through the GUI to save it next time you run the program.

 Features Implemented and Design Patterns are found in text under the phase 2 folder.
+UML Diagrams are in UML Diagrams folder under phase 2

 Error: To change VIP Status of Users Through the GUI, made fixes: added this.presenter = presenter should be added to the VIPMenuView constructor (new line at around line 26).
 Then, on line 42 and 32, changed